-8. Right to use numbers, number blocks and codes
+Right of use to numbers, number blocks and codes

-The rights of operators to use number blocks and of end users to use numbers are summarised separately below.
-For the purposes of this section 'numbers' is assumed to also include short codes.
+The rights of Authorised Persons, to use number blocks and of end users to use numbers are summarised separately below.
+For the purposes of this section 'numbers' and 'number blocks' is assumed to also include short codes.